 prefect gcl create github-api --limit 60 --slot-decay-per-second 0.016

-Now, you can use this global concurrency limit in your code:
+Now, you can use this global concurrency limit in your code to rate limit your API requests.

 from prefect.concurrency.sync import rate_limit